 This course is an introduction to the components of network security.
 It takes a comprehensive look at network security and provides an organized view of the field, including the tools and techniques necessary to safeguard network data.
 Prerequisite: CEN 1509C.
-Lecture hours: 30.
-Lab hours: 20.
+Lecture hours: 030.
+Lab hours: 020.
+Other hours: 000